-From the chair of the board
+From the chair of the hoard

-2020-21 were peculiar years for the companies in FFF due to the Covid-19 situation.
+2020-21 was special years for the companies in FFF due to the Covid-19 situation.
 Despite this we continued our work almost as normal although mainly in Teams meetings instead of physical ones.

-We have had good discussions with Bellona during this period, starting with the seminar "Green power and green industry".
-Together we are planning new seminars on the topic of biocarbon in Norwegian process industry, taking advantage of FFF's work on this topic over many years.
-We appreciate the educational discussions and good cooperation and are looking forward to continuing this in years to come.
+We have had good discussions with Bellona during the period, starting with the seminar "Green power and green industry" and continuing to plan new seminars with the topic of biocarbon in Norwegian process industry, utilizing that FFF have worked on this topic many years already.
+We appreciate the educational discussions and good cooperation and look forward to continuing this in years to come.

-We have had a process on establishing a new strategy and in that context we have made some organizational changes.
-We have established groups for research management led by Benjamin Ravary, communication led by Viktor Myrvågnes and education led by Merete Tangstad.
-These changes have given us a better focus on how we work with these topics.
-Process 21 - Industrial strategy for the process industry, a forum for sustainable growth, established by the Norwegian government in 20181).
-The main report was published in the beginning of 2021.
-Process 21 has influenced our discussions and was a topic at the strategy meeting in august 2021.
-The Green Platform programme in the Research Council of Norway2) has also been a topic for discussions that resulted in an application for a pre-project in 2020.
+We have had a process on establishing a new strategy and in that context some organizational changes.
+We now have groups for research management led by Benjamin Ravary, communication led by Viktor Myrvågnes and education led by Merete Tangstad.
+We see that the changes give more focus to how we will work with these topics.

+The Process 21 reports have been published during 2020, and the main report in the beginning of 2021 and this has also influenced our discussions and will be a topic in the strategy meeting in august 2021.
+The Green Platform has also been a topic that resulted in an application for a pre-project in 2020.

-FFF is participating in 5 ongoing projects and centres with funding from the Research Council.
-Through such participation, FFF confirms the organization's commitment to materials research.
-Our ability to increase value creation whilst ensuring low carbon and environmental footprints from the production depends upon such research.
-To reach the goal of carbon neutral production in 2050, we need to continue the good work FFF has done since 1989.
+With participation in 5 running projects and centres with funding from the Research Council, FFF show that we still have many topics that need research to be able to increase value creation while at the same time ensure low carbon and environmental footprints from producing our important materials.
+To reach the goal of carbon neutral production I 2050, we need to continue the good work FFF has done since 1989.